JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 In the documentation the prospective applicants are provided with information on how to apply for a badge.
 This is a two-step process which starts with appending either an event or project in a events or projects table in the corresponding repos of the entities.
 The table is used to showcase the badging status and/or outcome of either events or projects for which badging applications were made.
 Because of the underlining git workflow once the applicants append their entities to the tables i.e make changes, they can open pull requests so as to submit their changes.
 The PRs opened have an embedded template which is a form the applicants are expected to fill out in Markdown.
 The questions asked in the form are used for D&I assessment.
 So far review guides or specifications are yet to be advised.

-To learn more about CHAOSS D&I Badging Project, check out this <a href="https://chaoss.community/participate/" class="article-link">link</a> or get in touch with me on <a href="https://twitter.com/jacquelinebinya" class="article-link">Twitter</a>.
+To participate in the CHAOSS D&I Badging Project, check out this <a href="https://chaoss.community/participate/" class="article-link">link</a> or get in touch with me on <a href="https://twitter.com/jacquelinebinya" class="article-link">Twitter</a>.

 <img src="https://media.giphy.com/media/2t9y9b5AH4ljV0S7fu/giphy.gif" alt="Together">